 Relay module: green LED should blink exactly opposite from the Arduino's yellow LED ___________

-NOTE 1: If your relay module behaves in the opposite manner to that described in each of the above three steps, that indicates that it is the wrong type, i.e. it has an active-high trigger instead of an active-low trigger.
+NOTE: If your relay module behaves in the opposite manner to that described in each of the above three steps, that indicates that it is the wrong type, i.e. it has an active-high trigger instead of an active-low trigger.
 Your relay module may have a jumper that selects active-high/low, in which case you should change the jumper and try again.
 Otherwise, don’t despair – there is a configuration setting in the software Preferences that will allow you to use your active-high relay.

-NOTE 2: If you are building the EMR cell version, you will be using a 2-relay module.
-Perform the last two tests above for both the IN1 and IN2 inputs and test the continuity on the associated relay’s screw terminal block.

 Prepare for Soldering